pathakx/Unthinkable/README.md

 **Unthinkable** is a Python-based project designed to explore innovative ideas through data, automation, and intelligent backend logic.
 It provides a modular architecture for building and experimenting with cutting-edge solutions using modern Python tools and frameworks.
+This project is a **hybrid product recommendation engine** that combines four separate vector-based models (profile, cart, purchase, view history) to determine the best products for a user.
+It uses **FAISS for fast similarity search** based on product embeddings and leverages the **Gemini LLM** to generate personalized, human-readable explanations for why each recommendation was made.
+The entire system is served via a **Flask API** and a basic web frontend.

 ---